GEORGE FORBES DAVIE (1902-1964) was born on 21 May 1902 at 24 Huntly Street, Aberdeen.

 George Forbes Davie and Harriet Winifred Davie had two children:

-1 LESLIE FORBES DAVIE (b.1932), who later changed his name to DAVID FORBES LESLIE, adopting his mother's surname because he did not like Leslie as a Christian name.
+1 LESLIE FORBES DAVIE (1932-2019), who later changed his name to DAVID FORBES LESLIE, adopting his mother's surname because he did not like Leslie as a Christian name.
 He was born at 6 Marine Terrace, Aberdeen on 28 September 1932.

 After an unsettled childhood, mainly in Aberdeen, he left school at 14, and joined Vauxhall Motors in Luton as a mail delivery boy.
 Two years later, in 1948, he took Vauxhall's three year chef apprenticeship.
 At 19, he was called up for National Service and went into the R.A.F., who made him a cook for two years.